rixiobarrios/git-workflow-teams/README.md

 ### Git Rebase, in Pictures

-Suppose that (in addition to master) you have two branches in your project, `development` and `feature`, and that the `feature` branch is currently checked out.
+Suppose that (in addition to master) you have two branches in your project, `dev` and `feature`, and that the `feature` branch is currently checked out.

 ![initialTree](https://git.generalassemb.ly/storage/user/5696/files/e8bfe0b0-4d08-11e7-92a5-55136ced3696)

-If you were to check out the `development` branch and make a new commit, the `feature` branch would no longer point to the end of the `development` branch.
+If you were to check out the `dev` branch and make a new commit, the `feature` branch would no longer point to the end of the `dev` branch.

 ![RebaseBefore](https://git.generalassemb.ly/storage/user/5696/files/e85a617c-4d08-11e7-8a1d-205cc59277e3)

 How could we update our `feature` branch to incorporate the new change?
-One option might be to check out the `feature` branch and merge in `development`.
+One option might be to check out the `feature` branch and merge in `dev`.
 A merge applies commits from another branch on top of any commits you've made.

 However, this is a little weird - we're essentially creating a duplicate commit.
-What's more, the commit on `development` might not be related to `feature`, so it may not make sense for it to be on the `feature` branch.
+What's more, the commit on `dev` might not be related to `feature`, so it may not make sense for it to be on the `feature` branch.

 ![MergeDevIntoFeature](https://git.generalassemb.ly/storage/user/5696/files/e87e2418-4d08-11e7-85ca-45ed4533276a)

 Rebase essentially allows us to pluck off an entire branch and move it so that it points to a different commit.
-All we need to do is check out the `feature` branch (`git checkout feature`) and run the command `git rebase development`;
+All we need to do is check out the `feature` branch (`git checkout feature`) and run the command `git rebase dev`;
-now, the root of the `feature` branch points to the new end of the `development` branch
+now, the root of the `feature` branch points to the new end of the `dev` branch

 ![StaleDev](https://git.generalassemb.ly/storage/user/5696/files/e8381126-4d08-11e7-97c3-297130ff113a)
 ![RebaseDev](https://git.generalassemb.ly/storage/user/5696/files/e8a08724-4d08-11e7-884f-c0c47883b430)